pantheon-systems/documentation/source/_docs/logs.md

 No, Varnish logs are not available for download.

 #### How do I enable error logging for WordPress?
-Enable the [WP_DEBUG and WP_DEBUG_LOG](https://codex.wordpress.org/Debugging_in_WordPress) constants on your Development environment to write errors to `wp-content/debug.log` and show all PHP errors, notices, and warnings on the page.
+Enable the [WP_DEBUG and WP_DEBUG_LOG](https://codex.wordpress.org/Debugging_in_WordPress) constants on your Development Environment to write errors to `wp-content/debug.log` and show all PHP errors, notices, and warnings on the page.
 We suggest setting the WordPress debugging constants per environment:
 <script src="//gist-it.appspot.com/https://github.com/pantheon-systems/pantheon-settings-examples/blob/master/wordpress/wp-debug-expanded.wp-config.php?footer=minimal"></script>
 Writing to wp-content/debug.log is not supported on Test or Live Environments.